 The Performance Standard does not apply to single instance SkySQL service configuration or services in Technical Preview.
 Customers requiring High Availability should deploy instead in production-ready multi-node service configuration.

-See "Choose a SkySQL Release" for information on SkySQL new release services in Technical Preview.
+See "Choose a SkySQL Release" for information on SkySQL services in Technical Preview.

 Impact to service availability caused by availability or performance of cloud services used to operate MariaDB SkySQL is excluded.
 This includes any such outages in Amazon Web Services (AWS) and Amazon Elastic Kubernetes Service (EKS), and Google Cloud Platform (GCP) and Google Kubernetes Engine (GKE).

 Impact to service availability caused by blocking of network traffic by ISPs, network providers, governments, or third parties is excluded.